wlsdml1114/isedol_and_wakgood-stream-recorder/README.md

-# Ancalentari Twitch Stream Recorder
+# Isedol and Woowakgood Stream Recorder
 This script allows you to record twitch streams live to .mp4 files.
 It is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
 It uses OAuth2.
 ## Requirements